 Conflict & Crisis

 Violence against women and girls (VAWG) is a pervasive problem around the world that frequently intensifies further in times of armed conflict, state instability, or humanitarian crisis.
-There are critical gaps in research, policy, and programmatic work to address violence against women and girls in armed conflict and humanitarian emergencies.
+There are critical gaps in research, policy and programmatic work to address violence against women and girls in armed conflict and humanitarian emergencies.
+GWI seeks to support women and girls affected by these crisis by conducting research on how they experience violence and identifying best practices to deliver better programming to prevent and respond to this violence.

 Putting Survivors at the Center: Creating New Programming Models for Non-GBV Specialist Organizations to Support GBV Survivors